ryan-mcclue/musings/ble-embedded.md

 Growth of 'IoT' sensor kits/smart home
 Growth of 'AI sensors'
-(Perhaps more relevent to me is power/energy and automation and sensing)
+(Perhaps more relevent to me is power/energy and automation and sensing) Growth of 'IoT' sensor kits
+Growth of sensor compounding, e.g. video now with LiDAR to detect depth

 H-bridge is IC that switches voltage polarity, e.g. run DC motors forwards or backwards Rectifier converts AC to DC (transformer is high voltage AC to low voltage AC)